wakairo/cutb/README.md

 ##### Minimum type in C++ (mincpp type)

 The mincpp type framework calls tests using static object constructors.
-Thus, the order of calling test is the same as the order of calling static object constructors.
+Thus, the order of calling tests is the same as the order of calling static object constructors.
 Therefore, it is impossible to dynamically change the order or to start from an arbitrary test.
 Moreover, there is neither a API class nor a API function.

 Note that the standard library or a user library might have static objects that must be initialized before calling tests.
 Be careful of the static initialization order fiasco.
 For example, if you use a standard I/O stream object, such as `cout`, in your unit test, you need to initialize the stream object before calling the test by using `std::ios_base::Init`, etc. correctly.

 In conclusion, you should **use the simple type instead of the mincpp type as much as possible**.
 An assumed use case of mincpp is only when you really need to reduce the amount of code for calling unit tests.

 When you use mincpp type framework, make the CUTB configuration header (cutb_config.h) include `cutb/framework/mincpp.h`.